Hearing Aid Compatibility Tech Bulletin

 While Clarity brand amplified phones seem to be the most popular, I keep getting calls about how they don't work well.
 I found that out myself by buying them for my Mother and Uncle.

 I sent my Uncle a Geemarc phone I found on Amazon.
 He said it worked better than the half dozen or so Clarity phones he has laying around (Geemarc Ampli600 Single Line Phone).
-You can click on the Amazon link below and to the right to see the phone.

 It also has an emergency notification dongle he can carry around the house, that doesn't require a subscription.